Update, 04/20/2022: We’ve added some additional information about eBook file formats, and what that means for the eReaders you may consider buying.

 - ✗ You have to pay $20 to remove the lock screen ads

 You’ll also get access to all of the books on the extensive Kindle store without the need to worry about eBook compatibility.
-You can still add files to your Paperwhite, as well as check out eBooks from your local public library and load them up if you want.
+You can still add files to your Kindle, as well as check out eBooks from your local public library and load them up if you want.
 Finally, with Audible, it’s easy to go from reading to listening and back again.

-Also, Amazon does put ads in their Kindle line, which can be a point of frustration for some users.
+The main downside to the 2021 Paperwhite is a problem with many of Amazon’s tech products.
+Amazon does put ads in their Kindle line, which can be a point of frustration for some users.
 These ads are restricted to the lock screen and a small bar at the bottom of the home page, so they will never interrupt your reading experience.
 However, if you don’t want ads, you’ll have to pay an extra $20 or see if an Amazon customer service representative will remove them for you.

-Kindle Paperwhite (8GB)
+Kindle Paperwhite Signature Edition